 Requirement Response Comments Action

-Does the report include the Equity in Select one.
+Does the report include the Equity in Yes South Florida State No further action is

-Athletic Disclosure Act (EADA) Survey
+Athletic Disclosure Act (EADA) Survey College provided the required at this time.

 Federal Report for 2019?
+2019 EADA Survey

+Federal Report.

-Does the equity report reflect updates Select one.
+Does the equity report reflect updates Yes The equity report No further action is

-or new information related to: sports
+or new information related to: sports includes updates and required at this time.

-offerings; participation, availability of
+offerings; participation, availability of new information to

-facilities; scholarship offerings; funds
+facilities; scholarship offerings; funds achieve gender

-allocated for administration,
+allocated for administration, equity.

 recruitment, comparable coaching,

 publicity and promotions, or other

 considerations by the college to

 continue efforts to achieve gender

 equity?

-Is the percentage of female athletes Select one.
+Is the percentage of female athletes Yes According to the data No further action is

-greater than (or at least within 5
+greater than (or at least within 5 South Florida State required at this time.

-percentage points of) the percent of

-female students enrolled?

-Does the report include any of the Select one.

-following to ensure compliance with

-Title IX?
+College submitted,